microsoft/Windows-driver-samples/templates/README.md

 ## How the Samples was Created

 After installation of VSIX in Visual Studio the templates can be found under:
-  C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\Extensions\mjmwh1sj.nyr\ProjectTemplates\Windows Drivers\
+  C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\IDE\Extensions\mjmwh1sj.nyr\ProjectTemplates\Windows Drivers\ .
 However you cannot just copy and use them as various substituions will have to be done as part of instantiating the template.
-As such this copy of the templates is made by manually instantiating each of these templates, then running following to remove .vs folder and *.user files:
+As such this copy of the templates is made by manually instantiating each of these templates.

+  After instantiating them all I ran following to remove .vs folder and *.user files:
 ```
   for /F %i in ('dir /s /b /A:DH .vs') do rmdir /s /q %i
   del /s *.user